-Audit and AIM Compliance Committee ('the AACC')

-The AACC comprises the four Non-Executive Directors, with Glyn Barker as Chair.
-The AACC meets at least twice a year and at such other times as the Chair of the AACC shall deem necessary.
+Audit and AIM Compliance Committee ('the AACC') The AACC comprises Tiffany Sword, Glyn Barker and Gareth Edwards, with Glyn Barker as Chairman.
+The AACC meets at least twice a year and at such other times as the Chairman of the AACC shall deem necessary.
 The AACC reviews the scope and results of the external audit, its cost effectiveness, and the objectivity of the auditors.
 It also reviews, prior to publication, the interim financial statements, preliminary results announcement, the annual financial statements and the other information included in the Annual Report.
 In addition, the AACC considers the regulatory, technical and operational risks of the Company and ensures these risks are properly assessed, monitored and reported on and the appropriate policies and procedures are in place.

-During the period, the AACC met twice, In these meetings they approved the signing of the prior period Annual Report and approved the interim financial statements.
+During the period, the AACC met twice, in these meetings they approved the signing of the prior period Annual Report and approved the interim financial statements.
 Whilst conducting all other duties, as described, there were no particular issues or risk not previously disclosed that needed to be communicated or resolved.